DrakirL/DrakirL.github.io/p10/class/ranger.md

 You gain the Level 7 Feature of your chosen Ranger Subclass. <br>
 In addition, your Mark Die is now a d10.

-### Level 8: Honed Senses?
-Unvavering Accuracy?
+### Level 8: Unvavering Accuracy
-Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight and no Attack you make against a creature can gain Disadvantage.
+Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight. <br>
+No Attack you make against a creature you can see with this Blindsight can gain Disadvantage.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Ranger Subclass. <br>
 In addition, your Mark Die is now a d12.

-### Level 10: Unvavering Mark?
-Lethal Precision?
+### Level 10: Lethal Precision
 Whenever you would roll your Mark die, you may roll it twice and choose which result to use. <br>
 In addition, your Concentration on your *Ranger's Mark* cannot be broken by damage.